STiago/Practica2/README.md

 Practica 2 Copyright (C) 2013 María Victoria Santiago Alcalá.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see .

-Practica2
+Practica2.
+Aislamiento de una aplicación web usando una jaula chroot
 =========
 ### INTRODUCCION
-En esta práctica vamos a crear una aplicación web simple y la vamos a aislar en una jaula chroot con Ubuntu 13.10.
+En esta práctica vamos a crear una aplicación web en Python de una pagina web donde se pueden registrar usuarios, modificar y visualizar sus datos.
+Seguidamente vamos a aislar dicha aplicación en una jaula chroot con Wheezy.
 Para ello, lo instalaremos todo con permisos de superusuario para no tener problemas.

 ###Nota